Anmol-Baranwal/DevtoGitHub/Examples.md

           gh-token: ${{ secrets.GITHUB_TOKEN }}
           saveArticles: false # default is true
           readingList: true # default is false
-          outputDirReading: ./read/ # default is ./
+          outputDirReading: "" # this is default and it will save reading list in Readme.md in root directory

 ```